FindMySchool LogoFindMySchool

 A big, mixed 11 to 16 secondary in Plaistow, Lister is built for families who want a structured school day, a consistent approach to behaviour, and a strong emphasis on personal development alongside GCSEs.
 Its most recent inspection describes a school that has recently tightened expectations and improved routines, with calm social times and reduced low-level disruption supporting learning.

-Academically, Lister sits in the middle band of schools in England on FindMySchool’s GCSE measures, with an Attainment 8 score of 45 and an EBacc average point score of 4.02 (England average 4.08).
-A Progress 8 score of -0.31 indicates that, on average, outcomes are below what would be expected from students’ starting points, so families should look closely at how their child learns best and how the school supports consistency across subjects.
+Academically, Lister sits below the highest-performing tier of schools in England on FindMySchool's GCSE measures, with an Attainment 8 score of 44.1 and an EBacc average point score of 4.
+A Progress 8 score of -0.31 indicates that, on average, outcomes are below what would be expected from students' starting points, so families should look closely at how their child learns best and how the school supports consistency across subjects.

 What distinguishes Lister most clearly is the breadth of enrichment described in official sources, particularly music and performing arts, plus leadership roles such as prefects, year group representatives, and anti-bullying ambassadors.